LC Circuits

 So what?
 How is this useful?

-An audio crossover circuit consisting of three LC circuits, each tuned to a different natural frequency is shown to the right.
+An audio crossover circuit consisting of three LC circuits, each tuned to a different natural frequency is shown above.
 The inductors (L) are on the top of the circuit and the capacitors (C) are on the bottom.
 On the left a "woofer" circuit tuned to a low audio frequency, on the right a "tweeter" circuit tuned to a high audio frequency, and in between a "midrange" circuit tuned to a frequency in the middle of the audio spectrum.

 rcl circuit